Strategic Issues in Employing and Deploying Damages Experts

 Many recommend that calculations proceed step-by-step across multiple cells, rather than the use of multiple calculations per cell.
 This simplification of the calculations, as well as clear headings and appropriate comments, can go a long way to simplifying the spreadsheet and enabling the reader to understand how the model works.

-Whether explained in the spreadsheet itself or in the accompanying expert report, the expert should indicate whether the input data has been adjusted, corrected, cleaned of outliers or typos, among other things.
+Whether explained in the spreadsheet itself or in the accompanying expert report, the expert should indicate whether the input data has been adjusted, corrected, cleaned of outliers or typographical errors, among other things.
 The expert should also explain the basis for any such adjustments and, where appropriate, identify what changes were made to which data.

 It is often useful for the expert to include cross-checks in the spreadsheet that automatically flag any errors and allow the reader to check the entry of data or the calculations for accuracy or to check that the output is realistic.

-Another common recommendation is that the spreadsheet should, if possible, be audited by a separate team from the one that created it.
+Another common recommendation is that the spreadsheet should be audited, if possible, by a separate team from the one that created it.
 Many other ‘best practices’ on various technical issues regarding the creation of spreadsheets are frequently recommended to guide experts in developing effective models while minimising errors.

 Although these best practices can help make a spreadsheet easier to understand, implementing them is not always easy and is far from cost-free.
 Many of these recommendations can take considerable additional time to implement, which is not always available and can distract the experts from other tasks and lead to a significant increase in expert fees.
-Moreover, it is worth emphasising that many experts have no formal training in Excel, and some of the best experts or most accurate models may not follow these practices.
+Moreover, it is worth emphasising that many experts have no formal training in Microsoft Excel, and some of the best experts or most accurate models may not follow these practices.
 To take the most basic example, simple models may not need any of these ‘bells and whistles’, as some may call them.
 However, the more complicated the model, or the larger the amount in dispute, the more likely it is that some of these recommendations may be advisable and cost-effective.

 Control panels on spreadsheets